hunterlong/ArduinoPWM-flight/README.md

 This project allows your Arduino to act as a radio receiver/transmitter.
 It will output PWM just like a normal RC receiver.

 ### Controls
-To control the flight joysticks, open the Arduino Serial Monitor and type a letter and press Enter.
+To control the flight joysticks, open the Arduino Serial Monitor and type a letter and press Enter.<p>
 Throttle Up - W<br>
 Throttle Down - S<br>
 Roll Up - D<br>